Tz3t/AdvProgramming_4B/README.md

 ### JavaI/O
-This is a program that takes in a txt called input.txt and it reads whatever was written in input.txt, after this it takes the words and Capitilizes them and outputs them onto Output.txt
+This is a program that takes in a txt called input.txt and it reads whatever was written, after this it takes the words that were read and capitilizes them, then it procceds to Output these newly changed words onto a txt thats called output.txt

 #####
 ![JavaI/O_Demo](images/JavaIODemo1.gif)